open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 ## Participants

+{{< card2 "Personal gain">}}
+I believe in a coming Star Trek universe, a bright universe where humanity works together, national differences have dissolved and we do wonderful things.

+I didn't do this until I became financially secure.Now, I can finally do what I've always thought should be done.
+I started this nonprofit.

+All of these people did it  out of the goodness of their heart.
+All of them don't mind getting academic papers.
+Geoff doesn't need an academic paper, but Lauria's career was advanced by an academic paper.
+Ben Coombs finds the work interesting and it expands his universe, kind of socially.

+For young people, I think they had a very strong resume type situation.
+I  will write them a strong recommendation.
+{{< /card2 >}}

 >How did you end up working on that project?
 In fact, what motivated you as a person how did you decide for it or what made you start?